Regulatory impact statement

-In April 2009, the National Party and the Green Party announced plans to work together to develop a New Zealand-based regulatory system for natural health products that are sold in New Zealand.
-This RIS considers what functions, powers, and funding mechanisms the regulator might need to operate a regulatory scheme that is cost-effective and gives New Zealanders confidence that the natural health products they use are safe, true to claim and true to label.
+This regulatory impact statement (RIS) considers what functions, powers, and funding mechanisms the regulator might need to operate a natural health products regulatory scheme that is cost-effective and gives New Zealanders confidence that the natural health products they use are safe, true to claim and true to label.

 There is relatively little information about the number and turnover of natural health products in the market.
 Some information was provided by a small number of companies through the consultation process.
 This is insufficient to enable the Ministry to determine accurately the cost of regulation on industry, and particularly at the level of a per product-line charge.
 Accordingly, estimates presented in this paper on the cost of regulation are very much provisional.
 Published information suggests that there are around 6,600 products in the New Zealand market, however, a small industry group has submitted that the number could be as high as 20,000.
 At the lower end of estimates, the regulatory scheme may be unviable as industry would be unlikely to be able to sustain the costs.
 It is proposed that a regulatory scheme would have a transitional period that would enable the regulator to collect accurate information on the products in the market, on which subsequent fees and levies can be based.